 How Long Do I Have to File a Malpractice Lawsuit in Florida for Lingual Inferior Alveolar Nerve Injuries?

 Every state has its own statute of limitations laws that govern how long you have to file a dental malpractice lawsuit.
 In Florida, patients with inferior alveolar nerve injuries usually have only 2 years in which to file a malpractice lawsuit.

 Learn more about the Florida’s statute of limitations for medical malpractice claims.

 How Much Is My Lingual Nerve Injury Case Worth?

 All dental malpractice cases are unique, so unfortunately there is no quick and easy answer to determining the value of a case.
 Some factors that can affect how much compensation you may be able to recover include:

 – Whether or not there is permanency of injuries.

-If you or a loved one is the victim of lingual nerve damage due to the negligence of a dentist or dental surgeon you need to get in touch with South Florida dental malpractice lawyer Lisa Levine immediately.
+If you or a loved one is the victim of nerve damage due to the negligence of a dentist or dental surgeon you need to get in touch with Weston inferior alveolar injury attorney Lisa Levine immediately.
 A skilled malpractice lawyer who represents the victims of negligence on the part of dental health professionals, Lisa will fight to see that you get the justice you deserve.

 Call Lisa S. Levine P.A. at 954-256-1820 today to schedule a free consultation.
-Lisa Levine represents people all over the Broward, Miami-Dade and Palm Beach County area, including Ft.
-Lauderdale, Hollywood, Coral Springs, Miramar and Jupiter.
+Lisa Levine represents people all over the Broward, Miami-Dade, and Palm Beach County area, including Fort Lauderdale, Hollywood, Coral Springs, Miramar, and Jupiter.